Astronomy EssentialsSpace

 Under the right conditions, the planet Venus is visible when the sun is also in the sky.

 Anyone who sees Venus in a reasonably dark sky knows it is usually dazzlingly brilliant.
 Observations in the daytime sky are more difficult simply because the surrounding sky is so bright during the day.
-The contrast between a planet and the sky is much lower during the day, making the planet harder to see.
+So the contrast between a planet and the sky is much lower during the day, making the planet harder to see.
 Venus appears as a tiny white dot that often seems to “pop” out at you in a daylight sky.
 It helps to know where to look, especially locating it near the moon or following it from dark through twilight.

 Read more: Why is Venus so bright?